Ralph Brown (cornerback): Professional career

-He was drafted in the fifth round (140th overall) of the 2000 NFL Draft by the New York Giants.
-He played four seasons with the Giants from 2000–2003.
+He was selected in the fifth round (140th overall) of the 2000 NFL draft by the New York Giants.
+He played four seasons with the Giants from 2000 to 2003.
 In his first year Brown played in two games.
 He was inactive for the season opener vs. Arizona and saw his 1st NFL action at Philadelphia, playing only on special teams.
 His only action was on special teams at Chicago.
 He was forced to leave game in the 3rd quarter after taking a knee to the abdomen.
 Brown's injury was diagnosed as a laceration to the kidney.
 He was placed on season-ending injured reserve on October 2.

 Next year played in eight games, with no starts and finished season with two assisted tackles on defense and five special teams tackles (4 solo).

 2002 was his best year so far, he played in all 16 games, including his first two NFL starts, at St. Louis and at Washington.
 He was a reserve in NFC Wild Card game at San Francisco.
 He began the season as the dime (sixth) cornerback, but also played nickel corner.
 He finished with 25 tackles (19 solo), one interception, one fumble recovery, three passes defensed and eight special teams tackles (six solo).

 In his last season with the Giants, Brown contributed in the secondary as a reserve and spot starter and on special teams, providing depth to the defensive backfield.
 He demonstrated nose for the ball on several key plays last season.
 Brown played in 11 games, starting seven.
 He missed three games with a shoulder injury and was assigned to injured reserve prior to Week 16 at Dallas.
 He finished the season with 41 tackles (28 solo), one sack, one forced fumble, two interceptions and one touchdown.

 Brown also played for the Minnesota Vikings from 2004 to 2005, the Cleveland Browns in 2006, and the Arizona Cardinals from 2007 through 2009.